 While fixed screening systems remain essential for routine security operations, portable imaging technologies provide additional capabilities when questions remain after the initial inspection.

-As multi-energy and spectral imaging technologies continue to advance, portable inspection tools may play an increasingly important role in helping security professionals evaluate suspicious objects, support response workflows, and make more informed operational decisions.
+As multi-energy and spectral imaging technologies continue to advance, portable inspection tools may play an increasingly important role in secondary inspection workflows.
+By providing additional material information at the point of concern, these systems can help security professionals evaluate cargo, packages, and suspicious objects more effectively, supporting informed inspection and response decisions while reducing the need for unnecessary object handling.